WilmsJochen/docker-demo/README.md

  cd YOUR_NAME
  ```

-From this terminal we can execute all commands for the next exercises.
+From this terminal we can execute all pre-installed commands for the next exercises.

 ## Instructions
 ### Checkout Git repo